khalid-hussain/theprophetswudu/chap3-nullifiers-of-wudu.md

 ## Sound sleep

-69. ʿAlī bin ʿAbī Ṭālib !p[him] said, “The Emissary of Allāh !pbuh said, ‘The eye is the drawstring for the anus, so he who sleeps then let him make _wuḍū_.’”
+69. ʿAlī bin ʿAbī Ṭālib !p[him] said, “The Emissary of Allāh BPBUH said, ‘The eye is the drawstring for the anus, so he who sleeps then let him make _wuḍū_.’”
 [Abū Dāwūd (#203), Ibn Mājah (#477), and Aḥmad.
 Declared as _ṣaḥīḥ_ by Shaykh al-Albānī].